michaelchristopherhunter/DroneSurvey2023/README.md

 # sUAS Automated Flight Authorization System
-The repo contains the survey results for the following paper submission at ICSE-SEIS 2024.
+The repo contains details about the survey in the following paper at ICSE-SEIS 2024.

 **Title**: Towards Engineering Fair and Equitable Software Systems for Managing Low-Altitude Airspace Authorizations.